The Technology Behind Precision

 1. Hardware: RTK-enabled DJI Mavic 3 Enterprise

 We fly an RTK-equipped DJI Mavic 3 Enterprise.
 RTK — Real-Time Kinematic GPS — uses a fixed base station that broadcasts position corrections to the drone in flight, pinning every photo to a position accurate to roughly 1 centimeter horizontally and 1.5 centimeters vertically.
-That's the foundation of the 2-3% volumetric accuracy we deliver on stockpiles, versus the 5-15% you'd get from a non-RTK consumer drone.
+That cm-level positional foundation is what lets us deliver month-over-month change detection inside 1.5% on undisturbed piles, with absolute volumes landing within 2-3% of survey-grade ground truth.
+A non-RTK consumer drone, by comparison, typically runs 5-15% on the same workflow.

-Every flight is conducted by an FAA Part 107 certified pilot under $2M of liability coverage.
-Flight planning is computed per site: photo overlap (typically 75-80%), altitude (low enough for resolution, high enough for coverage), ground speed, and the location of the RTK base station relative to the work area.
+Every flight is conducted by an FAA Part 107 certified pilot under $1M of liability coverage.
+Flight planning is computed per site so photo overlap is sufficient for reconstruction and ground resolution is fine enough to resolve pile surfaces.

 Note: stockpile volume is a relative measurement.
-We measure the base of the pile and the top of the pile in the same flight, with the same RTK lock, so any systematic position error cancels out.
-The relative precision RTK provides is exactly what the volume math needs.
+We measure the base of the pile and the top of the pile in the same flight, with the same RTK lock, and we re-measure the same site month after month with the same equipment and workflow — so systematic position error largely cancels between flights.
+That cancellation is exactly why the month-over-month delta is tighter than the absolute measurement, and why the drift in your inventory is detectable above the measurement noise.

-From the 3D model we generate a normalized Digital Surface Model — an nDSM — which is essentially a heat map of how high every point on your yard is above the surrounding ground.
+From the 3D model we build a height map — essentially a heat map of how high every point on your yard is above the surrounding ground.
 Pile heights are isolated from ground level by filtering out the lowest points around each stockpile footprint, fitting a base surface, and measuring everything above it.

 Volume is then computed by integrating the height grid over the pile footprint: for each grid cell inside the boundary, we know the area and the height above the base, and the product of the two summed across the whole pile gives us the cubic yards.
 The math is the same math a surveyor would do with a tape measure and a calculator — just on millions of points instead of three.